CFBCWorks/Independence40SKN/_items/SKN_IN41.md

 shortdesc: “A collection of songs written for school and community events by a former teacher and choir director.”

-categories: [ Memoirs , Children's Book ]
+categories: [ Memoir , Children's Book ]

 alt-text: